Nauvari Pahije: Credits

-Release

-The official music video and audio track was released on 2 May 2023.

 Music video

 The music video is a production of Bramhastra Records and directed by Manish Mahajan, who also handles the screenplay.
 Choreography are executed by Naresh More and Manish Mahajan.
 The song was picturised on Sanju Rathod and Prajakta Ghag.

 Reception

 In June 2023, the song surpassed 20 million views on YouTube and garnered over 1 million streams on Spotify.
 It gained traction on Instagram, inspiring over four lakh individuals to create reels.
 Prior hits like "Bappa Wala Gaana", "Dimple", and "Style Martay" also resonated well with audiences.
 Rathod's next month release "Gulabi Sadi" was a bigger hit, garnered massive attention on social media platforms, trending in top 55 music videos on YouTube.
 Bollywood actress Madhuri Dixit recreated the dance steps of the song.